All Episodes

 We would all agree that's inappropriate.

-Racism is a power dynamic between white people and non-white people, because white people are in a position of power, so black people can never be racist.
+Racism is a power dynamic between white people and non-white people because white people are in a position of power.

-That's not clever, but that's what they've done.
+But that's what they've done.

-And that that's why they have things like microaggressions, which is what you just described, you know, having a stereotype and that being perceived as racist.
+And that's why they have things like microaggressions, which is what you just described, you know, having a stereotype and that being perceived as racist.

-I've experienced it firsthand.
+You know, I've experienced it firsthand.

-Um, but what people are calling racism today isn't racism.
+But what people are calling racism today isn't racism.

 And we can't fight racism unless we agree on what it actually means.

-Uh, you know, we've got different histories.
+You know, we've got different histories.

 I know you guys sometimes have that.

-You can say we're all American, it doesn't matter.
+You can say we're all American.

 But what they want to do is divide us based on our immutable characteristics.

-And you know, I've been told that I need to have a certain opinion because I'm black or mixed race or brown or whatever they want to label me as.
+And, you know, I've been told that I need to have a certain opinion because I'm black or mixed race or brown or whatever they want to label me as.

-But my whole point is if we want to get to a point of diversity and inclusion and equality, these words that they throw around without actually having any meaning.
+But my whole point is if we want to get to a point of diversity and inclusion and equality, these words that they throw around without actually having any meaning, if we want to get to a point of that, surely it shouldn't matter what color your skin is.

 You should have the diversity of thought and opinion.

-I have small clean conservative views.
+I have smallly conservative views.

 That should be acceptable.